Renters' Rights Act Compliance Checklist: Everything Landlords Must Do Before May 2026

 PRS Ombudsman Membership

-- Join the Private Rented Sector Ombudsman scheme before 1 May 2026
+- Join the Private Rented Sector Ombudsman scheme before 1 May 2026—Section 35 of the Renters' Rights Act 2025 mandates membership for all private landlords in England

 - Understand that membership is mandatory for all private landlords in England — not just agents